 4-DAY and 5-DAY PRE-K (4 years old by October 1)

 Opportunities for imaginative and constructive play ideas are created, and an open forum for the expression of ideas is created.
 Cooperative and collaborative interactions with more sophisticated language and role playing are encouraged.
 A supportive and emotionally safe environment allows for mistakes and social missteps as children navigate their social world resolving conflicts while experiencing negotiation and compromise, and receiving coaching as needed.
 Provocation for investigation, creative and critical thinking is consistently introduced to encourage prediction, thinking through problems and applying strategies for solving them.
 Kindergarten readiness skills are embedded in all activities as interest in literacy, math and science evolve, and social/emotional maturity occurs.
 Learning activities support stretched attention spans.
 Planning, creating, revision and review become a part of everyday work, while complex structures, innovative creations and in depth play scenarios are exhibited.
 Imagination and creative expression are invited and nourished by the variety of materials and media available.

 Registration for these two classes is solely based on birth date.
 For registration information for Pre-k 4’s please click here.
 For class offerings and tuition please click here.
 If you are a parent of an enrolled Pre-k 4’s child you may access the Parent Portal here.
-If you are a parent of an enrolled Pre-k 5’s child you may access the Parent Portal here.

 About Four and Five Year-Old Preschool Children.